Silent Era Information*Progressive Silent Film List*Lost Films*People*Theaters

 Born 3 May 1906 in Quincy, Illinois, USA, as Lucile Vasconcells Langhanke.

-Died 25 September 1987 in Woodland Hills, California, USA, of a heart attack.
+Died 25 September 1987 in Woodland Hills, California, USA, of respiratory failure due to pulmonary emphysema.

 Lucile Vasconcells Langhanke, the beautiful young girl from Illinois came to the attention of film producers in 1920, at the age of 14, while participating in a beauty pageant.
 Accepting small film roles in 1921, Lucile was cut from her first film Sentimental Tommy (1921), a feature film for Famous Players-Lasky Corporation, ending up on the cutting room floor.
 But persistence paid off gradually as she continued working in low-budget short films and soon graduated to supporting roles in feature films.
 The striking actress was by then renamed Mary Astor.